Refurbishing Leyton Cricket Pavilion and the Tin Hut building

 The Council’s objectives for the Cricket Pavilion and Tin Hut buildings are to:

-• Create a community focal point at the heart of Leyton’s 15-minute neighbourhood
+• Create a community focal point at the heart of the Leyton community

 • Create a destination space complementing and contributing to the Sports Ground’s year-round programme of recreation, sport, wellbeing, food and culture